 Since the Goldendoodle is mixed with a Poodle, they are considered hypoallergenic dogs.
 Some Goldendoodle Generations are more hypoallergenic than other dog generations so make sure you do your research ahead of time.
 Goldendoodles are often prone to different types of dog allergies: Top 3 Labradoodle Allergies.

 Last but not least, the Yorkshire Terrier AKA Yorkie dog breed is a great low energy and hypoallergenic dog breed.
 The Yorkie is considered a “toy” type terrier and is less than 15 pounds (6.8 kg).
 This breed does enjoy regular walks outside.
 In addition to their compact size, Yorkies are hypoallergenic and nonshedding dogs that carry little dog allergy dandruff.
 Yorkies are also great companion dogs that like to sit on your lap and love playing.
 Their signature coat is multiple colors of steel blue and tan.

 Conclusion for Low Energy and Hypoallergenic Dogs

-In retrospect, the two biggest problems with dogs is that they are often times require a lot of physical activity and shed lots of dog fur.
+In retrospect, the two biggest problems with dogs are that they oftentimes require a lot of physical activity and shed lots of dog fur.
 All dog owners want low energy and hypoallergenic dogs to help solve these issues.
-In general, you will always have to take your dog for regular walks, but small sized dogs don’t require as much exercise as larger dogs.
+In general, you will always have to take your dog for regular walks, but small-sized dogs don’t require as much exercise as larger dogs.
 In addition, if you decide to get a hypoallergenic and nonshedding dog, remember that you will have to regularly groom your dog.
-We hope that our list helped you find a low energy and hypoallergenic dog breed that suites your lifestyle.
+We hope that our list helped you find a low-energy and hypoallergenic dog breed that suits your lifestyle.